Danp04/danp04.github.io/docs/GitHub_basics.md

 ### What is GitHub?
-GitHub is a website and Internet service which allow to store your projects on a server - in your own repository, make changes, and collaborate with others.
+GitHub is a website and Internet service which allowS to store your projects on a server - in your own repository, make changes, and collaborate with others.

 ### What is GitHub Desktop Client?